sunshinePlusIce/blog/content/post/Found-a-job-in-japan/index.md

     - Work
 ---

-The Cover photo was takn in Kamakura, when I was just walking around that city with my friend.
+The Cover photo was taken in Kamakura, when I was just walking around that city with my friend.

 ## Outcomes & Failures